Alpha-lipoic acid has gained a lot of attention in recent years.

 First, antioxidant properties allow alpha-lipoic acid to neutralize free radicals and reduce oxidative stress, which is linked to damage that can increase heart disease risk (

-Summary Alpha-lipoic acid has strong antioxidant properties, which may reduce inflammation and skin aging, promote healthy nerve function, lower heart disease risk factors and slow down the progression of memory loss disorders.
+Summary Alpha-lipoic acid has strong antioxidant properties, which may reduce inflammation and skin aging, promote healthy nerve function, lower heart disease risk factors, and slow the progression of memory loss disorders.

 Alpha-lipoic acid is generally considered safe with little to no side effects.